emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `"15s"`

   Message retry interval.
-Delay for the MQTT bridge to retry sending the QoS 1/QoS 2 messages in case of ACK not received.
+Delay for the MQTT bridge to retry sending the QoS1/QoS2 messages in case of ACK not received.
 Time interval is a string that contains a number followed by time unit:</br>
   - `ms` for milliseconds,
   - `s` for seconds,
   - `m` for minutes,